Xenopus genome browser track hub

 Intergenic DNA contains functional genomic elements such as enhancers which are largely unannotated.
 The biochemical features of chromatin, such as post-translational modifications of histone proteins, determine its accessibility and function.
 The combination of different histone modifications can also be used to partition the genome in distinct chromatin states, such as promoters, enhancers, transcribed regions, and repressed heterochromatin.

 The genome browser tracks have been generated for the histone modifications H3K4me1, H3K4me3, H3K9ac, H3K9me2, H3K9me3, H3K27me3, H3K36me3 and H4K20me3, in addition to RNA polymerase II and p300.
 At five stages of development (NF stages 9, 10.5, 12.5, 16 and 30) they have been mapped with or without repetitive reads, to allow assessing histone modfications at repetitive heterochromatic regions as well as unique regions within the genome.
-In addition they have been mapped to the two newest X.tropicalis genome assemblies (v7.1 and v8.0).

 (Click for larger image)